 In order to ensure continuity of care, patients are encouraged to develop a rapport with a primary care provider.
-However, patients may at any time for any reason choose to see any of the health care providers at Taylor Health and Wellness Center.
+However, patients may at any time for any reason choose to see any of the health care providers at Magers Health and Wellness Center.

 What are the procedures for transferring an existing prescription and/or allergy medication?